tillitis/tkey-verification/README.md

 In older versions of the verification file, instead of `proof`:

-- `signature`: Ed25519 provider's signature.
+- `signature`: Ed25519 vendor's signature.

-For compatibility with older TKeys we continue to support being able to verify the provider's signature.
+For compatibility with older TKeys we continue to support being able to verify the vendor's signature.
 We identify what kind (proof or signature) we need to use by differences in the verification file.
-It is an error if both a proof and a provider signature occurs in a file.
+It is an error if both a proof and a vendor signature occurs in a file.

 The canonical URL for this file in a TKey provisioned by Tillitis is: